marianafpereira/DevOps-23-24-JPE-1231845/CA5/README.md

 This report provides a detailed account of the steps taken to complete the assignment, including the commands used, the issues encountered, and the solutions implemented.
 The tutorial section provides a step-by-step guide to the assignment tasks.

+## Prerequisites

+Before you begin, ensure you have met the following requirements:

+- **Operating System**: Windows 10 or later.
+- **Java**: You need to have Java installed on your machine.
+The version used for this project is Java 11.
+You can download it from the [official Oracle website](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+- **Gradle**: This project uses Gradle for build automation.
+Make sure you have Gradle installed or use the Gradle Wrapper included in the project.
+The version used for this project is Gradle 8.6.
+You can download it from the [official Gradle website](https://gradle.org/releases/).
+- **Docker**: Docker is used for creating and managing the Docker images for the project.
+Make sure you have Docker installed on your machine.
+You can download it from the [official Docker website](https://www.docker.com/products/docker-desktop).
+- **Jenkins**: Jenkins is used for continuous integration and continuous delivery.
+Make sure you have Jenkins installed on your machine.
+The version used for this project is the latest available at the time of writing.
+You can download it from the [official Jenkins website](https://www.jenkins.io/download/).
+- **GitHub Account**: You need a GitHub account to clone the repository and push changes.
+If you don't have one, you can create it on the [GitHub website](https://github.com/join).
+- **Docker Hub Account**: You need a Docker Hub account to push Docker images.
+If you don't have one, you can create it on the [Docker Hub website](https://hub.docker.com/signup).

 ## Contact Information :email:
 For any inquiries or further discussions related to this project, feel free to reach out: